This vegan hot and sour soup is made with crispy tofu, bok choy and shiitake mushrooms, simmered up in a spicy, gingery broth.

 - 8 cups vegetable broth

-- 1 bunch bok choy, green part, sliced
+- 1 medium bunch bok choy green parts only, sliced into strips

-- 2 tbsp.
-Asian chili paste (or to taste)
+- 2 tablespoons Asian chili paste or to taste

-- 2 tbsp cornstarch mixed with ¼ cup cold water
+- 2 tablespoons cornstarch mixed with 1/4 cup cold water

-- Add broth and bring to boil.
-Add mushrooms and bamboo shoots and simmer for about ten minutes.
+- Add broth, raise heat, and bring to boil.
+Lower heat and add mushrooms and bamboo shoots, and simmer for about ten minutes.

-- Once the broth has simmered for ten minutes, stir in the bok choy, vinegar, chili paste, soy sauce and sugar to broth.
+- Once the broth has simmered for ten minutes, stir in the bok choy, vinegar, chili paste, soy sauce and sugar.
 Simmer an additional ten minutes.
 Taste test the broth and adjust the seasonings to your liking.

 - Add tofu and cornstarch mixture into the broth, stir well, and remove from heat.

-- Add scallions and cilantro, setting just a bit of each aside.
+- Stir in the scallions and cilantro, setting just a bit of each aside.

-- Ladle into bowls and top with remaining scallions and cilantro, and optionally, a few sesame seeds.
+- Ladle the soup into bowls and top with remaining scallions and cilantro, and optionally, a few sesame seeds.